Lauren Evans

 Lauren Evans (born February 3, 1983) is an American singer and platinum-selling songwriter.
 She is an ASCAP Award Winner and has written hit singles for Alexandra Burke, Monrose, Jordin Sparks, and Camila.
-As a songwriter, Evans has achieved five platinum certifications and two gold certifications in six countries.

 Early life

 Evans grew up in San Bernardino, California, the daughter of a pastor, John Evans, of Promise Keepers and Maranatha!
-Music; a Christian record label for which she has recorded several popular songs for.
+Music, a Christian record label for which she has recorded several popular songs.
 Evans' cover of "You're Worthy of My Praise" became an oft-played radio hit for the label.

 Career

 Lauren's music career got an early start from working with production duo Buster & Shavoni who featured her on DreamWorks' The Prince of Egypt soundtrack under the pseudonym Christian.
 "Didn't I," co-written by Evans, earned her a 1999 Stellar Award nomination for Contemporary Female Vocalist of the Year.
 Collaborating with producer Rex Rideout, another of her compositions "Brighter Days" was featured in the 2003 film The Fighting Temptations.

 Evans has also made her success on TV, contributing her vocals featured on Disney Channel projects such as That's So Raven, The Cheetah Girls, High School Musical, Jump In, Cory in the House.
 Lauren was also the singing voice behind 4KidsTV's animated series Bratz.
 Lauren's work on the series was released in 2006 as the compilation album Bratz: Genie Magic on Hip-O/Universal Music.

 Over the years, Evans also became an in-demand session vocalist appearing on recordings by Yolanda Adams, Natasha Bedingfield, Corbin Bleu, Boney James, Will Downing, Mick Fleetwood, Heather Headley, Chaka Khan, The Isley Brothers, Ledisi, Latoya London, Barry Manilow, Nicole C. Mullen, Mýa, Ruben Studdard, Paul Taylor, Luther Vandross, Vanessa Williams, Charlie Wilson and the soundtrack of High School Musical 2.
 In 2022, she supported Tears for Fears on stage in the US.

 To date, Lauren has made her biggest impact to date as a songwriter.
 Several songs wrote for the NBC soap opera Passions led to two Emmy Award nominations for Evans.
 She has also worked with producers such as Robbie Nevil, will.i.am, Rex Rideout, Jimmy Jam & Terry Lewis, Rodney "Darkchild" Jerkins, J.R.
 Rotem and others.

 Evans co-wrote the hit single "One Step at a Time" for American Idol season 6 winner Jordin Sparks, which was a Top 20 hit in the United States, United Kingdom, Australia, Canada and New Zealand.
 She has also scored worldwide hits with German pop trio Monrose's "Even Heaven Cries" (which peaked the Top 10 on the Official German Charts) and British X Factor winner Alexandra Burke's "Bad Boys"; which hit No. 1 on the Official UK Charts and went on to be nominated for 'Best British Single' at the 2010 BRIT Awards, as well as receiving a Platinum certification by the BPI.